-Wifi is available in all three terminals and is free for the first hour.
+Wifi is available in all three terminals and is free for the three hours with WLAN.

 The Mövenpick Conference Centre has conference facilities for up to 350 people, while the Maritime Airport Hotel and Holiday Inn Hannover Airport provide other business services.